 How to craft an Oyster Shell Garland

-To make the oyster shell garland/wind chime, I first bought some jute at the Dollar store.
+To make the oyster shell garland/wind chime, I first bought some jute at the Dollar store for only $4.
 It has to be able to carry a bit of weight so I went with a four ply, 100% natural jute cord.
-It cost only $4.

 I also required a drill to make the holes in the shells through which the jute would be threaded, which we already owned.

-And of course, 18 oyster shells that I gathered on a sunny afternoon on the beach.
+And of course, 18 oyster shells that I gathered during a sunny afternoon walk on the beach.
 Ultimately, you’ll need a hook from which the garland will hang.

 - 4 ply jute

 - Drill a hole through the shell – you’ll want to make sure that the hole you drill is larger than the piece of jute.
 Sounds simple but you may have to experiment with different bits.

 2. Cut three pieces of jute1.5 metres in length.
 Now this is for a hanging garland but you may want to make a very long garland to lay down the centre of a table which means that the jute will be much longer.

 3. Thread one piece of jute through a shell and tie a knot to secure in place.
 I hung my shells all with the inside of the shell facing up.